 Public Works - Facilities

 The facilities division is responsible for maintenance on all County Facilities including parks, buildings, cemeteries, campgrounds and airports.
 The facilities division is also responsible for numerous capital improvement projects, energy efficiency projects, as well as ADA accessibility projects.
 We will also focus on refining our existing maintenance systems which include weekly inspections of playgrounds, quarterly inspections of Community Centers and existing facilities, bi-annual maintenance and inspection of heating and cooling systems county wide.
 The aforementioned inspections will also contribute to increased energy efficiency and cost savings.
 The plan is to continue to improve the implementation/ documentation of the aforementioned inspections and maintenance to strive for a seamless transition from season to season.
 Lastly, we would like to carry on with our focus on ADA accessibility projects, Capital Improvement Projects, and Grant Funded projects which allow us to lessen facilities impact on the general fund.
-If you wish to submit a request for a Capital Improvement project, please use our Project Request Form.
+If you wish to submit a request for a Capital Improvement project, please use our Project Request Form located below.

 MAJOR ACCOMPLISHMENTS IN FY 2016-2017